 Caring about the horse’s wellness

 A native German, I first learned about the needs of performance horses in Germany during an FN Trainer (Bereiter) apprenticeship in the late 1970s.
-After raising a family and years in the corporate world, I returned to working with horses in 2007, this time with the goal to help horses perform to their best ability by optimizing the horse’s wellness.
+After raising a family and years in the corporate world, I returned to working with horses in 2007.
+Above all, with the goal of helping horses perform to their best ability by optimizing the horse’s wellness.